-STEP 8 А. Be sure that the inquirer has completed Form 5A (Application to Inquirer be Received as a Candidate) and has submitted it to the session of applies to his or her church.
-This should include the six statements in the Part I become a - Preparation for Ministry Manual, page 8.
-A copy should be placed candidate through in the person's file. session.
-B. The session should be encourage to examine the inquirer using the six statements as a starting point. С. Wait for the session action to be communicated to you.
+- A. Be sure that the inquirer has completed Form 5A (Application to be Received as a Candidate) and has submitted it to the session of his or her church.
+This should include the six statements in the Part I Preparation for Ministry Manual, page 8.
+A copy should be placed in the person's file. - B. The session should be encourage to examine the inquirer using the six statements as a starting point. - C. Wait for the session action to be communicated to you.